Commercial Kitchen

 Prerequisite: 50% or more in COS1010, COS1020, COS3400, COS3430, & COS3520

-Cosmetology 20 gives students the opportunity to build on previous skills learned in Cosmetology 10 and experience new skills like hair cutting, permanent waving, hair coloring and customer service.
+Cosmetology 20 allows students to build on previous skills learned in Cosmetology 10 and experience new skills like hair cutting, permanent waving, hair coloring, and customer service.

 Cosmetology Studies 20 12 credits